jd-opensource/joylive-agent/docs/quickstart.md

 #### Modify Agent configuration

-Download the JoyLive Agent package and unzip it to get the following directory structure:
+The JoyLive Agent package has the following directory structure:

 ```bash
 .